Barbara Shermund: Death and legacy

 Shermund died in a nursing home in Middletown Township, New Jersey, in 1978 after losing contact with her family.
 35 years later, when her niece, Amanda Janes Gormley, searched for Shermund's burial site, she was surprised to find that her ashes remained in a funeral home.
+Between 2011 and 2024, Amanda Janes Gormley, who happened to also be a professional investigator, became the primary researcher of Shermund’s life and ultimately provided her entire body of research to the Billy Ireland Museum of Cartoon Art.

-In 2018, her niece helped to crowdfund the burial of the ashes and the erection of a headstone.
+This painstaking research work led to Shermund’s first ever exhibit, the burial of her ashes at Cypress Lawn Memorial Park, and the placement of her headstone.
 In 2022, the New York Times published a belated obituary for Shermund.

-Shermund's life and work are recounted in Tell Me a Story Where the Bad Girl Wins: The Life and Art of Barbara Shermund, a biography edited by Caitlin McGurk (2024) by Fantagraphics.
+Shermund's life and work are recounted in Tell Me a Story Where the Bad Girl Wins: The Life and Art of Barbara Shermund, a 2024 biography edited by Caitlin McGurk and published by Fantagraphics.
 The Brandywine Conservancy and Museum of Art, Chadds Ford, PA, had a show of her works from February 15, 2025 - June 1, 2025.

 Shermund was first mentioned in Judith Lee's book, "Defining New Yorker Humor."
 She is profiled in Liza Donnelly's history, "Funny Ladies: The New Yorker's Women Cartoonists and Their Cartoons," published in 2005, and in Donnelly's subsequent edition, "Very Funny Ladies."
 Donnelly wrote a profile of Shermund for The New Yorker magazine in 2019.